-After the babies are born, we try to wean them at 5-6 weeks, at which time they’re ready for their new homes.
-Even though they are weaned at this point, they still need to be bottle-fed with warm dairy milk or milk replacement until 12 to 14 weeks old.
-We prefer milk replacement over dairy milk, and our favorite milk formula is Unimilk (Amazon link below).
-We feed our babies a 12 ounce bottle twice a day until 8 weeks old, and then down to one bottle per day until 12 to 14 weeks old.
+We try to wean our babies at 5-6 weeks, at which time they’re ready for their new homes.
+At that time, we recommend bottle-feeding the babies until 12 to 14 weeks old.
+We feed our babies 12 ounces of warm milk (or milk replacement) twice a day until 8 weeks old, and then down to one bottle per day until 12 to 14 weeks old.
+We prefer milk replacement over dairy milk, and our favorite milk formula is this Unimilk on Amazon:

 From the time your goat babies are weaned until you have finished bottle-feeding them, they should have unlimited access to standard goat feed so they can begin developing normal goat feeding habits.
 During this stage, these following feed types are great for your babies: